taigereye/cs91r/README.md

 - `c_bss_fix`: Annual fixed operation & maintenance costs of a 4h li-ion battery system plant per kWh.
 Independent of tech stage.
 - `c_bss_var`: Annual variable operation & maintenance costs of a 4 hour li-ion battery system plant per kWh.
 Independent of tech stage.
 - `p_adv_techstage`: Probability that tech stage advances to the next given the current stage is not the highest.
 Assume it is only possible to advance by 1 at a time.
-- `p_rplant_fail` = 1 / `rplant_life`: Probability that a renewable plant "fails" at the end of the year.
+- `p_rplant_fail`: Probability that a renewable plant "fails" at the end of the year.
 A plant that fails is always replaced in the next year for the same cost as building a new plant.
 - `disc_rate`: Discount rate (avg of solar PV and onshore wind rates in North America).

 ASSUMPTIONS